 “He’s in the zone.”
 The term stuck.
 So, if you want to be in the zone,

 In the sport of chess, the zone is a special state where you feel so in tune

 with your opponent that you can read his next move in advance.

-In life, the zone is when we are in a good mental state.
+In life, being in the zone is when we are in a good mental state.

-a fictitious character, who has a natural talent for golf, but his psyche was
+Junuh is a fictitious character with a natural talent for golf, but his psyche was

 damaged in World War I. It’s the first golf movie with a Zen theme.

 Bagger Vance is a mysterious character, played by Will Smith.
 He appears to

 help Junuh with his golf game.
 He tells Junuh, “Play your own game”.